skip to content

 00:30:20 - Anthony Campolo

-So, yeah, so that's just another kind of convention.
-It gives you to where most people would be doing this themselves or like next they have, they have a head component as.
-As well.
-And so this is for things like title description, kind of like SEO type stuff.
+So yeah, that's just another kind of convention it gives you, where most people would be doing this themselves.
+Next has a Head component as well.
+And this is for things like title, description, kind of SEO-type stuff.

 00:30:35 - Nick Taylor

 Okay.
-Yeah, Cool.
-Cool.
+Yeah, cool, cool.
 Awesome.
 All right.
 And those are all being pulled in now.
 I did have a question.
 So we generated this with JavaScript.
-Is there like a lot of frameworks nowadays they support Typescript out of the box as an option.
-Is that something available in Redwood or is that something you bolt on after?
+A lot of frameworks nowadays support TypeScript out of the box as an option.
+Is that something available in Redwood, or is that something you bolt on after?

 00:30:54 - Anthony Campolo

-Yes, TypeScript is hard-fought and won, we do have TypeScript support.
+Yes, TypeScript is hard-fought and won.
+We do have TypeScript support.
 It took us an extremely long time because Redwood was not built with TypeScript in mind.
-And we actually, I talked to Orta.
-Orta actually is on the, the Redwood team now, who's a, you know, TypeScript kind of legend.
-And he was saying that he's never seen anything like it before, where it's like building a TypeScript layer on top of a dynamic JavaScript code base.
-He's saying it actually shows the potential of what TypeScript could be, because it can be molded to something like this that was really not meant to be TypeScript in the first place.
-But it took like over a year of multiple people writing types for a very, very long time to get there.
-So I don't ever use TypeScript.
-So I. We won't do that today.
-But if you want to use TypeScript, and I know many people running Redwood in production are running it in TypeScript, so yeah, that is, that is a thing you can do.
+And actually, I talked to Orta.
+Orta actually is on the Redwood team now, who's a TypeScript kind of legend.
+And he was saying that he's never seen anything like it before, where it's like building a TypeScript layer on top of a dynamic JavaScript codebase.
+He was saying it actually shows the potential of what TypeScript could be, because it can be molded to something like this that was really not meant to be TypeScript in the first place.
+But it took over a year of multiple people writing types for a very, very long time to get there.
+So I don't ever use TypeScript, so we won't do that today.
+But if you want to use TypeScript, and I know many people running Redwood in production are running it in TypeScript, so yeah, that is a thing you can do.

 00:31:52 - Nick Taylor

 Cool.
 Cool.
 Awesome.
-Yeah.
-Just wanted to ask is all.
-Okay.
-Yeah.
-Okay, so we got the page here.
-So like obviously I imagine if I change this to Trees, there's gonna come back here.
-I should see that the title says Trees now, which it does.
-So, so, and this is right.
-Is this running react 18 or 17?
+Yeah, just wanted to ask, is all.
+Okay, yeah.
+So we got the page here.
+Obviously, I imagine if I change this to Trees and come back here, I should see that the title says Trees now, which it does.
+So, is this running React 18 or 17?

 00:32:13 - Anthony Campolo

 We are on 17 right now.
 I believe we probably could upgrade to 18.
-The only thing we would have to figure out is there's that change in the, the, the actual react DOM root.
-But we wouldn't, if we did that we would be using 18, but we wouldn't actually be taking advantage of anything that is in 18, like suspense or Concurrent mode or anything like that.
-So that is something that we're going to be thinking about more now that we're kind of past v1.
-That's like on a long, it's like a long list of things we want to work on.
-Right?
-Now, SSR is probably going to be higher up on the list, but we'll get to it eventually.
+The only thing we would have to figure out is that change in the actual React DOM root.
+But if we did that, we would be using 18, but we wouldn't actually be taking advantage of anything that's in 18, like Suspense or Concurrent Mode or anything like that.
+So that is something we're going to be thinking about more now that we're kind of past v1.
+That's on a long list of things we want to work on right now.
+SSR is probably going to be higher up on the list, but we'll get to it eventually.

 00:32:50 - Nick Taylor